-Providers of Social Housing were required to comply with the revised Consumer Standards from the 1 April 2025.
-We have established process to monitor our compliance with the enhanced standards and have worked with our involved customers to validate that our assessment of compliance for FY24/25 is robust.
+Social housing providers have been required to meet the updated Consumer Standards since 1 April 2024.
+We have a process in place to monitor compliance and have worked with customers to ensure our FY24/25 assessment is thorough and robust.

 The Tenant Satisfaction Measures (TSMs) return, with survey data and management information has been collected in line with the technical guidance.
-External validation of our methodology and approach has been provided by independently.
+External validation of our methodology and approach has been provided independently.

-Board is able to confirm that Onward is fully compliant with the Regulatory Standards, including the Governance and Financial Viability Standard.
+The Board is able to confirm that Onward is fully compliant with the regulatory standards, including the Governance and Financial Viability Standard.